 Oils and fats

-You can reduce saturated fats in your diet by eating only a small amount of:
+You can limit your intake of these fats by eating only a small amount of:

 Fruits and Vegetables

-Fruits and vegetables are lower in calories than other foods.
-They are also packed with fiber, vitamins, and minerals, as well as water.
-Eating many fruits and vegetables can help you control your weight.
+Many fruits and vegetables are low in calories and are also packed with fiber, vitamins, and minerals, and water.
+Adequate intake of fruits and vegetables can help you control your weight.
 It may also reduce your risk of cancer and other diseases.

 The fiber and water in fruits and vegetables helps fill you up.
 Replace high-calorie foods with fruits and vegetables.
 This can lower the calories and fat in your diet without leaving you feeling hungry.